 The Council's Communications Strategy and Action Plan is reviewed and updated on an annual basis.
 It is reported to, and considered by, the Council's Finance and Management Committee in June each year.

-A series of media campaigns are undertaken by the Council each year.
-During 2012/13, these focused on:
+A series of media campaigns are also undertaken by the Council each year.
+During 2013/14, these included: